-Just get used to the word CRISPR as 5 years from now you might be eating CRISPR edited corn for your breakfast.
+Just get used to the word CRISPR, because five years from now, you might be eating CRISPR edited corn for your breakfast.
 There’s already a little CRISPR in your yogurt.CRISPR tomatoes and CRISPR’d pork might follow!

-CRISPR Cas9 is a new technology which makes it possible to quickly and easily edit DNA.
+CRISPR Cas9 is a new technology that makes it possible to quickly and easily edit DNA.
 This is changing the future of food.
-The method could eventually be used to edit anything we eat, selecting traits which can make agriculture more environmentally sustainable and productive, or the result in healthier food.
-Here are 5 facts which will show you how far we have come:
+The method could eventually be used to edit anything we eat, selecting traits that can make agriculture more environmentally sustainable and productive, or the result in healthier food.
+Here are five facts which will show you how far we have come:

 1. An alternative food supply

 Scientists are working on CRISPR/Cas9-edited versions of crops like corn, soybeans, canola, rice, and wheat, which is expected to hit the market in 5 to 10 years.
 These plants have traits like drought resistance and higher yield.
 In the world where the population is growing faster than the food supply, this proves to be a boon.
 CRISPR will also help in removing allergens in peanuts or make food more nutritious by using genes that naturally occur in the plant.

 2. CRISPR For Banana

 It might also save the modern banana.
 The Cavendish banana, the only type of banana sold in most grocery stores—because it is grown around the world as a monoculture crop—is on the verge of extinction because of a fungal disease.
 While some researchers are racing to test less-common varieties of bananas to try to find an alternative, a Korean researcher hopes to use CRISPR to snip out the receptor that the fungus uses, so it would no longer affect.